MacalusoJeff/MacalusoJeff.github.io/_posts/2023-07-07-HyperparameterTuningLGBM.md

 *[Source](https://hackernoon.com/memorizing-is-not-learning-6-tricks-to-prevent-overfitting-in-machine-learning-820b091dc42)*

-Hyperparameter tuning is inherently a computationally expensive endeavor, so we want to .
-In the example above, the training time was cut in half with early stopping!
+Computational cost is usually the limiting factor of hyperparameter tuning, so we want to decrease it as much as possible.
+In the mock example above, the training time was cut in half due to early stopping.
+This is a dramatic decrease, but the reduction in training time quickly becomes apparent when training hundreds or thousands of models while hyperparameter tuning.

 ## Why a randomized search and not grid search?